LaurentVeyssier/Skin-Cancer-Classifier-Dermatologist-AI/README.md

 ![](asset/lossInception.png)          ![](asset/accuracyInception.png)

 Note that the race to develop higher performing models continues and newer models emerged since those discussed above.
-For example DenseNet uses the idea that may be useful to reference feature maps from earlier in the network, in a similar but different approach to ResNet.
+For example DenseNet uses the idea to reference feature maps from earlier in the network, in a similar but different approach to ResNet.
 Each layer's feature map is concatenated to the input of every successive layer within a dense block.
 This allows later layers within the network to directly leverage the features from earlier layers, encouraging feature reuse within the network.
 This re-use also allows to rely on small output channel depth of 12 filters only vastly reducing complexity!
 This network architecture was reported to outperfom ResNet at a much cheaper cost.
 And this goes on and on....

 ![](asset/DenseNet.png)  ![](asset/DenseNetvsResNet.png)